How to Conduct Employee Training Needs Assessment

 Knowing what information is needed from an assessment for training and actually understanding HOW to gather that information are two different things.

-Referencing a training needs analysis template or example of a training needs assessment can help you understand the information you need to capture using different training needs assessment methods.
+Referencing a training needs analysis template or learning needs analysis template can help you understand the information you need to capture using different training needs assessment methods.
 For example, you will be looking for:

 - Employees’ current skills level